Schneegans/Gnome-Pie/README.md

 ### Translate Gnome-Pie!

-This is really easy: [There is an easy-to-follow step-by-step-guide available](http://simmesimme.github.io/lessons/2011/11/09/translate-gnome-pie/)!
+This is really easy: [There is an how-to available](http://simmesimme.github.io/lessons/2015/08/07/translate-gnome-pie/)!

 ### Donate!